 WHAT IT IS

 This course will equip the next generation of policymakers with the skills, strategies, and savvy they’ll need to secure lasting change in their governments.
-Building on a foundation that extracts practical guidance from political philosophers, the course will use behind-the-scenes case studies of how real-world policy was developed.
-It will also provide students with a tool kit of communication, persuasion, and political tactics that will empower them to navigate the complex and frustrating bureaucracies in any government agency or risk-averse institutions.
+Building on a foundation that extracts practical guidance from political philosophers and public servants, the course will draw from behind-the-scenes experiences of how policy is developed using technology and tools.
+It will also provide students with a suite of resources for their own careers with communication, persuasion, and political tactics that will empower them to navigate the complex and frustrating bureaucracies in any government agency or risk-averse institutions.

 WHAT WE’LL COVER